 Homemade Pizza Dough

 I prefer the homemade pizza dough I make in the bread machine.
 The recipe for Homemade Pizza Dough is here.
 If you want to make your own dough, I recommend that you check out that recipe because it’s in the bread machine and SO EASY!

 Use my pizza dough instructions or your own or even the pre-packaged completed dough, if you prefer.
 If you’re using homemade pizza dough, try to refrigerate it for at least four hours or overnight.

 This recipe calls for one-half the pizza dough so you’ll be able to use the other half for another pizza.

 Thinly slice the tomatoes.
 Place on paper towels and pat dry with paper towels, as much as possible.
 Allow to rest and pat dry again.

 Tomatoes will add a lot of excess moisture to your pizza unless you try to get them as dry as possible.

 If you like, you can pre-cook your pizza dough a little before adding the toppings.
 It wasn’t necessary for this thinner crust but, if you prefer a thicker crust, it may not cook all the way and will be a little “doughy” in the middle.

-- 3 ounces Daniele Del Duca Pre-Sliced Prosciutto or any thinly sliced prosciutto
+- 3 ounces Prosciutto, or any thinly sliced prosciutto

-- 2 large tomatoes thinly sliced and as dry as possible
+- 2 Tomatoes, thinly sliced and as dry as possible

 White Cream Sauce